mbadolato/iTerm2-Color-Schemes/README.md

 2. Put your theme file into `/schemes/`
    - `mv <your-itermcolors-file> schemes/`
 3. Generate other formats for your theme using the `gen.py` script.
-   - `cd tools/ && python3 gen.py` OR
-   - `cd tools/ && ./gen.py`
+   - `python3 tools/gen.py`
-4. If you only want to generate files for your theme, you can specify this with the `-s` flag.
+   If you only want to generate files for your theme, you can specify this with the `-s` flag.
-   - `./gen.py -s Dracula`
+   - `python3 tools/gen.py -s Dracula`
-5. Generate a screenshot of your theme using the `screenshot_gen` tool.
+4. Generate a screenshot of your theme using the `screenshot_gen` tool.
-   - `cd tools/ && python -m screenshot_gen`.
+   - `pushd tools && python3 -m screenshot_gen && popd`.
 This will generate new screenshots where they are missing.
    - If you have `oxipng` or `zopflipng` installed, the screenshot will be optimized for you.
-6. Run `generate_screenshots_readme.py` to include your theme's screenshot in the `screenshots/README.md` file:
+5. Run `generate_screenshots_readme.py` to include your theme's screenshot in the `screenshots/README.md` file:
-   - `cd tools/ && python generate_screenshots_readme.py`
+   - `python3 tools/generate_screenshots_readme.py`
-7. Update `README.md` to include your theme and screenshot.
+6. Update `README.md` to include your theme and screenshot.
 Also update `CREDITS.md` to credit yourself for your contribution.

 ### How to add new template